- Master of Arts, Philosophy; University of Oregon

 - Co-Organizer, conference entitled ‘Democracy and Space: Critical Dimensions’, University of Oregon, 2010.

 Since 2010, Prof. Moyer has been an adjunct professor at Warner Pacific University in both the traditional and adult degree programs, teaching courses in philosophy and the humanities.
 He has written and revised general studies curricula in the traditional and adult degree programs.
-He is the faculty director of a first-year learning community, entitled Food Carts, Farms, and Freddy’s: Thinking about Eating in Portland.
+He is the Director of Learning Communities and directs both the First Year Learning Community Program and Transfer Learning Community Program.

 Prof. Moyer is a part-time member of the faculty at Chemeketa Community College in Salem, Oregon, where he has taught Introduction to Philosophy, Introduction to Ethics, and Philosophy of Religion, both on-ground and online.